 A new garage door can increase the curb appeal of your home.
 One of the first steps to garage door installation or replacement is to determine the size of new garage door that you need.
-This guide reviews the standard garage door sizes as well as how to measure a garage door.
+Read this guide to review the standard garage door sizes as well as how to measure a garage door.

-Measuring a residential garage door is more than determining the dimensions of the door, but making sure the garage can accommodate a garage door opener and the door in both open and closed positions.
+Measuring a residential garage door is more than determining the dimensions of the door.
+Make sure the garage can accommodate a garage door opener with the door in both open and closed positions.

 - Begin by using a tape measure to determine the width and height of the door opening in inches.
-The size of the door will be approximately the same as this, sometimes called the "rough opening."
+The size of the door will be approximately the same as this.
+This is sometimes called the "rough opening."

-- Next, measure the “sideroom,” or space available on the left and right sides of the opening.
-Most vertical track systems with torsion springs or other hardware require 3 3/4-in. on each side, although some systems can require up to 5 1/2-in. per side.
+- Measure the “sideroom,” or space available on the left and right sides of the opening.
+Most vertical track systems with torsion springs or other hardware require 3 3/4 inches on each side.
+Some systems can require up to 5 1/2 inches per side.

-- Measure the head room, the distance between the top of the door opening (or door jamb header) and the ceiling of the garage.
+- Measure the headroom.
+This is the distance between the top of the door opening (or door jamb header) and the ceiling of the garage.
 Standard systems require 10 inches of headroom, while some require 12 inches, while garage door openers often require an additional three inches of clearance.

-- Measure the backroom, the distance from the garage door opening to the back wall of the garage.
-A garage will need backroom that equals the door height plus 18 inches, and possibly more based on the installation of an automatic garage door opener.
+- Measure the backroom.
+This is the distance from the garage door opening to the back wall of the garage.
+A garage will need backroom that equals the door height plus 18 inches.
+It could be possibly more based on the installation of the type of automatic garage door opener.

 Tip: Use a step ladder to more easily measure the ceiling height.